ARM-software/AVH-GetStarted/basic/README.md

 Continuous Integration (CI) for testing an embedded application.

-The embedded program implements a set of simple unit tests for execution on a Arm Virtual Hardware Target (VHT).
+The embedded program implements a set of simple unit tests for execution on a Arm Virtual Hardware (AVH) targets.
 Code development and debug can be done locally, for example with [CMSIS-Build](https://arm-software.github.io/CMSIS_5/develop/Build/html/index.html) and [Keil MDK](https://developer.arm.com/tools-and-software/embedded/keil-mdk) tools.

 Automated test execution is managed with GitHub Actions and gets triggered on every code change in the repository.
-The program gets built and run on [Arm Virtual Hardware](https://www.arm.com/products/development-tools/simulation/virtual-hardware) cloud infrastructure in AWS and the test results can be then observed in repository's [GitHub Actions](https://github.com/ARM-software/VHT-GetStarted/actions).
+The program gets built and run on [Arm Virtual Hardware](https://www.arm.com/products/development-tools/simulation/virtual-hardware) cloud infrastructure in AWS and the test results can be then observed in repository's [GitHub Actions](https://github.com/ARM-software/AVH-GetStarted/actions).

 ## Example Structure